oemof/oemof-solph/docs/usage.rst

 Adding additional constraints
 -----------------------------

 You can add additional constraints to your :py:class:`~oemof.solph.models.Model`.
-See `flexible_modelling in the example repository
-<https://github.com/oemof/oemof-examples/blob/master/oemof_examples/oemof.solph/v0.3.x/flexible_modelling/add_constraints.py>`_ to learn how to do it.
+See :ref:`custom_constraints_label` to learn how to do it.

 Some predefined additional constraints can be found in the :py:mod:`~oemof.solph.constraints` module.